Agoric/documentation/main/zoe/guide/README.md

-Zoe guarantees offer safety, meaning that when a user makes an offer and it is escrowed with Zoe, Zoe guarantees that the user either gets back why they said they wanted, or gets back (refunded) what they originally offered and escrowed.
+Zoe guarantees offer safety, meaning that when a user makes an offer and it is escrowed with Zoe, Zoe guarantees that the user either gets back what they said they wanted, or gets back (refunded) what they originally offered and escrowed.

 When a user escrows with Zoe, they get back